Kia Forte: United States

-The GT and GT-Line trim levels were added and S trim level was discontinued as well as the 6 speed automatic transmission option was also discontinued and the LX trim was renamed LXS.
+Canada

+In Canada, the Kia Forte is available in both sedan and hatchback forms.
+The Forte sedan went on sale in 2018 for the 2019 model year and was initially available in five trim levels: LX, EX, EX-Plus, EX-Premium, and EX-Limited.

+The second-generation Forte5 hatchback remained on sale until 2020, when they introduced the newly redesigned Forte5 for the Canadian market as an exclusive option and made it available in three trim levels: EX, GT, and GT-Limited.

 Mexico

 The Kia Forte for the Mexican market was initially offered in four trim levels: L, LX, EX, and EX Premium.
 It is offered in sedan and hatchback body styles.
 On 11 June 2021, the locally-built Forte was facelifted for the Mexican market, based on the Korean K3 styling.
 It is offered in the LX (sedan only), EX, GT Line, and GT trim levels and offered in automatic and manual transmission options.